IBM/Ansible-OpenShift-Provisioning/docs/set-variables.md

 **env.z.lpar.networking.subnet** | The same value as the above variable but in Classless Inter-Domain Routing (CIDR) notation. | 23
-**env.z.lpar.networking.gateway** | The IPv4 address of the gateway to the network where the KVM host resides. | 192.168.10.0 **env.z.lpar.networking.nameserver1** | The IPv4 address from which the KVM host gets its hostname resolved. | 192.168.10.200 **env.z.lpar.networking.nameserver2** | (Optional) A second IPv4 address from which the KVM host can get its hostname resolved.
+**env.z.lpar.networking.gateway** | The IPv4 address of the gateway to the network where the KVM host resides. | 192.168.10.0 **env.z.lpar.networking.nameserver1** | The IPv4 address from which the KVM host gets its hostname resolved. | 192.168.10.200 **env.z.lpar.networking.nameserver2** | (Optional) A second IPv4 address from which the KVM host can get its hostname<br /> resolved.
 Used for high availability. | 192.168.10.200
 **env.z.lpar.networking.device1** | The network interface card from Linux's perspective.
 Usually enc and then a number that comes<br /> from the dev_num of the network adapter. | enc100
 **env.z.lpar.networking.device2** | (Optional) Another Linux network interface card.
 Usually enc and then a number that comes<br /> from the dev_num of the second network adapter. | enc1
 **env.z.lpar.networking.nic.card1.name** | The logical name of the Network Interface Card (NIC) within the HMC.
 An arbitrary value<br /> that is human-readable<br /> that points to the NIC. | SYS-NIC-01